bcgov/cas-postgres/docs/patroni-migration.md

 to:
   # This is necessarily a PGO deployment
-  secretName: cas-metabase-db-cas-postgres-cluster-pguser-superuser
+  superuserSecretName: cas-metabase-db-cas-postgres-cluster-pguser-superuser
+  appuserSecretName: cas-metabase-db-cas-postgres-cluster-pguser-metabase
 ```

 # Step 3: Update your app deployment to target the new database cluster

 1. Update the Deployment object, or all objects applicable, to use the connection strings or postgres environment variables from the newly created Postgres Operator.

-2. Make sure the app has access to the new Postgres Operator cluster.
-This may include adding new Kubernetes Network Policies.
+2. Make sure the app has access to the new Postgres Operator cluster. **This may include adding new Kubernetes Network Policies.**

 # Step 4: Create a deployment with steps #1, #2 and #3